greg-raven/Impeachment-Chronicles/_posts/2023-06-07-signed-declassification.md

 Zero Hedge reported:

-> Twitter has suspended journalist Paul Sperry after he made several tweets about this week's FBI raid on Trump's Mar-a-Lago residence, where they spent up to 9 hours rifling through the former president's private office, Melania Trump's wardrobe, and eventually took 12 boxes of material…
+> Twitter has suspended journalist Paul Sperry after he made several tweets about this week's FBI raid on Trump's Mar-a-Lago residence, where they spent up to 9 hours rifling through the former president's private office, Melania Trump's wardrobe, and eventually took 12 boxes of material...
 >
 > Sperry: "DEVELOPING: Investigators reportedly met back in June w Trump & his lawyers in Mar-a-Lago storage rm to survey docs & things seemed copasetic but then FBI raids weeks later.
 Speculation on Hill FBI had PERSONAL stake & searching for classified docs related to its #Spygate scandal."
 >